 In the first five months of this year, ticket sales from the Angkor Archaeological Park have brought in over $50 million.
-However, that’s an 8.5% decrease from last year’s figures!
+That sounds great, however, it is an 8.5% decrease from last year’s figures!

-Why are less tourists purchasing tickets to the Angkor Archaeological Park?
+Why are fewer tourists purchasing tickets to the Angkor Archaeological Park?

 Ly Se, the Angkor Enterprise executive director may know why.
 He stated that the drop could possibly be due to travelers wanting to experience more of Cambodia and change their destinations.

 “Tourists who visited the Angkor Wat temples are mostly one-time visitors which mean that they tend to change to other destinations after visiting them.”

 The incredibly hot weather may also be another reason.

 “The heat in the past months, as well as the recent rainfalls, have also made it less attractive for foreign tourists to visit the temple.”

 As tourist numbers drop in Angkor, Cambodia as a whole is still experiencing and increase or visitors to eastern and coastal provinces such as Kratie, Stung Treng, Ratanakiri, Kep, Kampot, Koh Kong, and Preah Sihanouk.

 So far, the Kingdom of Wonder has welcomed 2.4 million tourists this year.
 That’s up 11.1% from the same time period last year.